 It is always prudent to seek alternative methods to hot works (particularly soldering, roof repairs, or paint stripping).
 However, where hot works cannot be avoided, carry out a detailed, invasive inspection of the immediate area.
-In my experience, visible combustible materials are often taken into account, but contractors do not necessarily investigate hidden voids.
-A fire can easily ignite and quickly propagate through areas, like gaps between roof rafters, before being discovered.
+In our experience, visible combustible materials are often taken into account, but contractors do not necessarily investigate hidden voids.
+A fire can easily start and quickly propagate through areas, like gaps between roof rafters, before being discovered.

 By far the most common cause of fire seen by Hawkins, electrical fires can be caused by either the degradation of older installations or poor installation of new equipment.
 Sometimes even frequent testing of an installation can miss developing faults.
 To mitigate fire spread, install higher risk equipment, like consumer units, in fire resistant enclosures.
 It is even possible to monitor the temperature of connections with consumer units so that, should a unit’s increasing temperature indicate a developing fire, it is automatically isolated from the electricity supply.

 Insurance policies often dictate that cleaning is only carried out annually, as such, busy restaurants and cafes are not cleaned as frequently as they should be.
-Guidance TR/19 (published by BESA) recommends cleaning at least every 3 months for heavy use (12 to 16 hours a day).
+Guidance TR/19 (published by HVCA) recommends cleaning at least every 3 months for heavy use (12 to 16 hours a day).

-In summary, it is crucial that any heritage building fire risk assessment is carried out by a “ responsible person”, knowledgeable and experienced with both heritage buildings and the causes and spread of fires.
+In summary, it is crucial that any heritage building fire risk assessment is carried out by a “responsible person”, knowledgeable and experienced with both heritage buildings and the causes and spread of fires.
 Attention to detail is of paramount importance when examining both the causes of fire and potential fire damage.
 Practical and cost effective measures can be taken to mitigate risks, without damaging the fabric of the building.
 After all, the heritage building, its contents, and its cultural significance are what we want to preserve for future generations.